ansible/workshops/exercises/ansible_security/1.4-qradar/README.md

 ```
 <!-- {% endraw %} -->

-The playbook is now complete: it queries QRadar for the list of rules, and deactives the one we are looking for.
+The playbook is now complete: it queries QRadar for the list of rules, and deactivates the one we are looking for.

 ## Step 4.5 - Run the playbook